shitana/articles/Ansible Inventories/section_2.md

 - This structure separates environments (e.g., production, staging) and uses group and host variable files for more granular control.

 ### 2. Leverage Group Variables
-- Group variables are a powerful feature that allows you to define variables once and apply them to all hosts in a group.
-This reduces redundancy and makes your playbooks more concise.
+The group variables provide the power to define a variable one time and apply it to all hosts in a group.
+This will help in reducing redundancy and make your playbooks shorter.
 - For example, if all your web servers need the same Nginx configuration, you can define this in a group variable file:
   ```yaml
   # inventory/production/group_vars/webservers.yml